Recoskie/JDasm/docs/Basics.md

 <br />

 This format stays the same between systems.
-Otherwise, documents would fail to load and would end up printing out gibberish.
+Otherwise, documents would fail to load and would end up printing out gibberish across systems.

 <br />